-From Monday-Thursday at 13:00 on the Atrium steps, you will have the chance to listen to personal stories from the SOAS Director & Pro-Directors.
+From Monday-Thursday on the Atrium steps, you will have the chance to listen to personal stories from the SOAS Director & Pro-Directors.
 Come along and learn more about the people behind the roles, their experiences and their mistakes!

 International students and study abroad

 All international students are invited to attend the International Students talks which will be detailed in the programme.
 Exchange Students and those on a Study Abroad programme have an Orientation and a drop-in session available for more information about the structure of your stay.

 Students’ Union events

 The Students’ Union organises the Freshers’ Fayre, where you will get a chance to explore the wide range of student societies and teams the Union holds and sign up for as many as you want.
 The Students’ Union also hosts several talks about their work, and the official SOAS Freshers’ Party.

 - Library tours: Tours of the Library will be taking place at various times during the week.
 No need to book, just turn up.
 All tours start just inside the Library entrance on the ground floor of the School.
 For tour times and other training events see www.soas.ac.uk/library/events

 - Local area tours: Walking tours of the local area and Russell Square campuses will take place each day during Monday 23rd -Thursday 26th September:

 - Local area tour with a student ambassador (meet in front of Brunei Gallery steps)